nucypher/nucypher/docs/source/application_development/porter.rst

 If a 400 status code is returned, double-check the request data being sent to the server.
 The text provided in the error response should describe the nature of the problem.

+If a 401 status code is returned, ensure that valid authentication credentials are being used in the request e.g. if Basic authentication is enabled.

 If a 500 status code, note the reason provided.
 If the error is ambiguous or unexpected, we'd like to know about it!
 The text provided in the error response should describe the nature of the problem.